Frequent Flier (FF) Miles and Credit Cards & How To Play The Credit Card Game to Fly For Free

 There are any number of other frequent flier orientated blog websites that get into detail on this topic far better than me.
 They devote far more time to the accumulation of frequent flier miles more than I do.
 Their knowledge is far beyond mine.

 This is just my story as an occasional frequent flier.
 There are some things I’ve learned which I had to learn the hard way after trial and error that some of these websites don’t discuss.

-My goal here is to quickly walk through how I did it, on my terms and situation, and to show a few tricks from what I’ve learned some of these other websites don’t mention.
+My goal here is to quickly walk through how I did it, on my terms and situation, and to show a few tricks from what I’ve learned.

 First, to get in the game, you need miles.
 There are only a couple really effective ways to accrue significant frequent flier (FF) miles in a short period of time: either you fly often for work, in which case you’ll accrue miles simply by doing it, or you rack up miles on credit cards by spending real dollars (or by gaining bonus points upon sign-up).

 In my experience, the most efficient way to accrue significant FF miles has been via the initial bonus miles offers on certain credit cards (anywhere from 50,000 to 75,000 points) earned by spending anywhere from $1,500 to $3,000 on certain credit cards after the initial sign-up.
 These are very lucrative offers.
 I can’t recommend these incentives enough.

 There is no other practical way to accrue so many miles by spending 1:1 dollar-to-dollar for miles.
 Like who spends $50,000 dollars on a credit card?